 It's okay to make suggestions about majors and career fields, but let your student be the ultimate judge of what's best.

 Career development can be stressful.
 Maybe this is the first really big decision that your student has had to make.
 Be patient, sympathetic, and understanding even if you don't agree with your child's decisions.

 5. Emphasize the importance of internships

 CSSE/Career Services will not "place" your student in a job at graduation.
 Colleges grant degrees but not job guarantees, so having relevant experience in this competitive job market is critical.
 Your student can sample career options by completing internships and experimenting with summer employment opportunities or volunteer work.

-- Employers are interested in communication, problem-solving, and administrative skills that are developed through internships.
+Why an internship?- Employers are interested in communication, problem-solving, and administrative skills that are developed

 - Employers look for experience on a student's resume and often hire from within their own internship

 - Having a high GPA is not enough.

 - A strong letter of recommendation from an internship supervisor can often tip the scale of an important

 Part of experiencing college life is to be involved and active outside the classroom.
 Interpersonal and leadership skills, qualities valued by future employers, are often developed in extracurricular activities.